commenthol/ua-parser2/doc/specification.md

 **Parser Implementation:**

-The list of regular-expressions `regex` shall be evaluated for a given user-agent string beginning with the first `regex`-item in the list to the last item.
+The list of regular-expressions `regex` shall be evaluated for a given User-Agent string beginning with the first `regex`-item in the list to the last item.
 The first matching `regex` stops processing the list.
 Regex-matching shall be case sensitive.

 In case that no replacement for a match is specified for a `regex`-item, the first match defines the `family`, the second `major`, the third `minor`and the forth `patch` information.